Scholarship Program for Buddhist Teachers

 - In cases of emergency or unforeseen circumstances, there may be an option for grantees to defer to a later Healthy Boundaries course.
 Those who defer must contact the course administrator at FaithTrust Institute as soon as possible.
 Deferral will incur a $50 non-refundable administrative fee that is not covered by the scholarship.

-To apply for the Buddhist Teacher Healthy Boundaries Scholarship, submit a completed application form along with a letter of recommendation from your teacher/supervisor/board leader to Lauren Sawyer at email@example.com by August 20, 2020 for the fall 2020 Buddhist Healthy Boundaries 101 courses.
-Grantees will be notified by August 31, 2020.
+To apply for the Buddhist Teacher Healthy Boundaries Scholarship, submit a completed application form along with a letter of recommendation from your teacher/supervisor/board leader to Lauren Sawyer at firstname.lastname@example.org by August 31, 2020 for the fall 2020 Buddhist Healthy Boundaries 101 courses.
+Grantees will be notified in early September.